maixnor/wu/obsidian/Fundamental Rights.md

 - consumer/environment protection
 - Art.
 36 of TFEU (only for products)
 	- protection of life of humans, animals, plants
 	- protection of national treasures, cultures
+	- protection of morality
+	- protection of industrial and commercial property (including interlectual property)